 - Group B streptococcal infection

-Group B streptococcus (GBS) is a bacterium that can cause life-threatening infections in newborns.
-Many people carry GBS but do not become ill.
+Group B streptococcus (GBS) is a bacterium that can cause deadly infections in newborns.
+Many people carry GBS but do not get sick.
 One of every four to five pregnant women carry GBS in the rectum or vagina.
 During birth, a newborn may come in contact with this bacterium.

-Occasionally, babies born to a mother who carries GBS will develop signs and symptoms of the disease.
-Most cases occur within the first week of life and most cases are apparent a few hours after birth.
+Sometimes, a baby born to a mother who carries GBS will develop signs and symptoms of the disease.
+Most times, this happens within the first week of life and is noticed a few hours after birth.
 GBS infection can lead to severe infection, pneumonia, and meningitis.
-Once diagnosed, GBS infections can be treated through IV antibiotics.
+Once diagnosed, GBS infections can be treated with antibiotics.

 A woman can be checked for GBS during pregnancy.
-The test should be done late in pregnancy, during weeks 35-37.
+The test should be done late in pregnancy, during weeks 35 to 37.
 A swab of both the vagina and the rectum are taken.
 The swabs are sent to a lab and grown in culture.

 If the result of the test is positive, then you are considered a carrier of GBS.
-If you test positive for GBS or are at high risk, IV antibiotics will be advised during labor and delivery.
+If you test positive for GBS or are at high risk, antibiotics will be given during labor and delivery.

 |Copyright © Nucleus Medical Media, Inc.|